cheynepierce/SalesforceStyleGuide/README.md

 Good:
 ```
-//Construct a map so that we can easily access a list of contacts based on AccountId
+//Construct a map that will allow us to easily access a list of contacts based on AccountId
 for (Account acct : accounts) {
     List<Contact> contacts = new List<Contact>();
 	for (Contact c : acct.Contacts) {